-ground and satellite sensors, field data, computers, software and compiled geophysical data such as positions of faults.
-The user uses a portal (described in sec.
-2) to access a set of services, which roughly correspond to the servers of the simple model described above- one server per resource [3].
-The overall environment can be termed as a Web or a Grid.
+We consider an ACES [1] computational environment (ACESCE) built in terms of a Web-based user interface accessing service, which is built in a broker-based fashion [2].
+The client machine contacts a server that acts as an intermediary to back-end resources and also as a conduit for clients to access services.
+One can also view the brokers as middleware wrappers that allow a heterogeneous collection of resources to be accessed in a relatively uniform fashion.
+In the simplest technology, these brokers or wrappers would be implemented as a Perl CGI program running on a Web server.
+As discussed later, there are more sophisticated approaches but the basic model is correct; ACESCE consists of Web clients connecting to a collection of Web servers, which host a collection of resources.
+In Figure 1, we illustrate this with a particular set of resources; ground and satellite sensors, field data, computers, software and compiled geophysical data such as the positions of faults.
+The user uses a portal (described in Section 2) to access a set of services, which roughly correspond to the servers of the simple model described above-one server per resource [3].
+The overall environment can be termed as a Web or a grid.
 The services available to users can be divided into two.
-Firstly we have the "system" or general services such as security (authentication, authorization, and communication encryption), and collaboration, which are important to most application areas.
-Then we have the more application specific services such as those of fig. 1.
-Here some are very specific to this application area (field data and geophysical fault data), others are very general (such as simulation), while others are specializations of general services.
-In the figure, we show a general sensor service used by two application-specific sensors for which it must be specialized.
+Firstly, we have the 'system' or general services such as security (authentication, authorization and communication encryption) and collaboration, which are important to most application areas.
+Then we have the more application-specific services such as those of Figure 1.
+Here, some services are very specific to this application area (field data and geophysical fault data), some are very general (such as simulation), while others are specializations of general services.
+In Figure 1, we show a general sensor service used by two application-specific sensors for which it must be specialized.
 Again the application software service would be specialized into those especially important for ACES.
-These could be a Green's function solver or a finite element solver service linked to earthquake specific kernels.
-Visualization and Information services are also general capabilities, which could be specialized to this field.
+These could be a Green's function solver or a finite-element solver service linked to earthquake-specific kernels.
+Visualization and information services are also general capabilities which could be specialized to this field.